dotnet/BenchmarkDotNet/docs/articles/configs/jobs.md

 ### Id
 It's a single string characteristic.
 It allows to name your job.
 This name will be used in logs and a part of a folder name with generated files for this job. `Id` doesn't affect benchmark results, but it can be useful for diagnostics.
 If you don't specify `Id`, random value will be chosen based on other characteristics

-### Env
+### Environment
-`Env` specifies an environment of the job.
+`Environment` specifies an environment of the job.
 You can specify the following characteristics:

 * `Platform`: `x86` or `x64`
 * `Runtime`: